closeio/making.close.com/_posts/2023-10-23-documenting-best-practices/index.md

 ## You Can Try it Too!

-If you like the idea behind this, you're welcome to try it to!
+If you like the idea behind this, you're welcome to try it out!
 We took our documentation building and checking code and turned it into a library:

 https://www.npmjs.com/package/@closeio/best-practices-documentation

-This package provides a `best-pracitces` executable that you can use to generate your own docs, and also exports all the functionality we use in the executable so you can customize the behavior if it the default behavior doesn't work well for you!
+This package provides a `best-practices` executable that you can use to generate your own docs.
+It also exports all the functionality we use in the executable so you can customize the behavior if the default behavior doesn't work well for you!

 There are a few limitations on this library that you should be aware of:

-1. it currently does not support multi-line comments.
-So `//` for JavaScript and `TypeScript`, and `{/* ... */}` for `JSX`.
+1. It currently does not support multi-line comments.
+So use `//` for JavaScript and `TypeScript`, and `{/* ... */}` for `JSX`.
 Using an `AST` rather than a line parser is a logical next iteration.
-2. it only looks at files with `.js`. , `.jsx`, `.ts`, and `.tsx` file extensions.
+2. It only looks at files with `.js`. , `.jsx`, `.ts`, and `.tsx` file extensions.
 This is easily configurable, but for the sake of simplicity we didn't include that in the first version.